hughlilly/tongarirocinemas/README.md

 This repository contains the website for the IT5005 Project (Web Implementation).
 The author is Hugh Lilly (ID 20220344).

 The site presented alongside this report took three weeks to create, from sketching designs to finalising functionality.
-It provides a number of features that provide end-users with the abililty to:
+It uses [Tailwind CSS](http://tailwindcss.com), a utility-first CSS framework, and provides a number of features that give end-users the abililty to:

 1. View a list of currently playing films (the **Now Playing** page)
 1. Calculate the cost of a selection of tickets (the **Tickets** page)